Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 #### Step 2.
 Deploy your app

 Click on the Azure icon on the left bar in VS Code.
+Hover your mouse cursor to **App Service** section and you will see an upward-facing arrow icon.
+Click on it publish your local files to **Azure App Services**

 #### Step 3.
 Modify your launchSettings.json